FAIRmat-NFDI/AreaA-Examples/tutorial13/part3/README.md

 ![Use template](./images/use_template_dark.png#gh-dark-mode-only)
 ![Use template](./images/use_template_light.png#gh-light-mode-only)

-Enter a name for your repository and click "Create Repository"
+Enter a name (I will use "nomad-sintering" for mine) for your repository and click "Create Repository".

 ## 2. Generate the plugin structure
 Next, we will use a cookiecutter template to create the basic structure of our NOMAD